 The designers of Torino’s Cinema Museum did an impressive job of melding new technologies with the original structure.
 Don’t miss a trip in the floating elevator (I’ve never seen anything like it) up to the top of the dome for a spectacular view of the city and the Alps rising in the near distance.
 The view is also spectacular at night.

-If this video doesn’t terrify you, I highly recommend the ride.
+If this video doesn’t terrify you, I highly recommend the ride as one of the best places to visit in Turin.

 There is a small branch of Eataly, the trendy restaurant and food store which focusses on high-quality Italian foods, on the bottom floor of the museum.
 You can grab a plate of pasta and other typical Italian delights here or pick up dried pasta, olive oil, salt, preserves, and the gourmet version of Nutella, which comes from Torino.